sensemakersamsterdam/airsense/README.md

-# airsense
+# Airsense

-Repository for the 2021 air sensor project.
-Contact Edwin for more info.
+Repository for Airsense, code and stuff to measure air quality in the city and at home.
+Code in arduinos C++ and in micropython.
+The wiki gives information and links abouts sensors and air quality projects.